Tollgate Clinic Limited – Your Information Your Rights

 How do we hold your information?

 We create and hold your records electronically and sometimes in hard copy where necessary.
-We may also hold paper records from previous contacts.
+We may also hold paper records from previous contacts with you.

 All of our staff and contractors receive appropriate and on-going training to ensure they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, enforceable through disciplinary procedures.
 Staff only have access to personal information where it is appropriate to their role and is strictly on a need-to-know basis.